code-with-amitk/Code-examples/DS_Questions/Questions/vectors_arrays/Find_Search_Count/Find/Unsorted/Jumps_to_reach_end.md

 index=5, Good
 index=6, This is last index and not jump is needed.                     //Index=6 is bad
 ```
   - *2.* Modify backtracking algorithm, such that the recursive step first checks if the index is known (GOOD / BAD).
-If it is known then return True / False.
+    - If it is known then return True / False.
 Otherwise perform the backtracking steps as before.
-Once value of the current index is determined, store in dpArray.
+    - Once value of the current index is determined, store in dpArray.
+- **Complexity**
+  - **Time:** O(n<sup>2</sup>)
+    - For every element in the array, we are looking at the next `a[i]` elements to its right which is GOOD index.
+    - `a[i]` can be at most n, where n is the length of array a.
+  - **Space:** O(2n)=O(n).
+First n originates from recursion.
+Second n comes from the usage of the dpArray table.
 - **Code**
 ```c++
 class Solution {